 Level 1 - Beginner

 Designed for the beginner, by the end of the programme you’ll have a basic understanding of what data science is, how to do basic programming in Excel and R, Python or SQL.
-Statistics is introduced through a MOOC, taking you from entry level knowledge to that of around a beginner's statistics module on an undergraduate course.
+Statistics is introduced, taking you from entry level knowledge to that of around a beginner's statistics module on an undergraduate course.
 Data analysis and visualisation skills are also introduced.

 Level 2 - Intermediate

 Designed for intermediate learners who are already comfortable with statistics and Excel.
 This course teaches data science from an Excel perspective and covers statistics and data cleaning in Excel, programming basics, an SPSS option, data driven presentations in Excel and Adobe Illustrator and a data ethics option.

 Level 3 - Advanced

 Designed for the advanced learner who is experienced with programming and statistics.
 This course builds upon topics covered in the programme so far and consolidates learning: Data science fundamentals, an advanced Excel and Analytics pathway, an R pathway, a SQL pathway, or a Python pathway, and how to ‘mine’ data using various packages.
 A data analysis MOOC takes a more in-depth view into asking the right questions, statistical modelling and how to interpret data.
-Visualisation skills are delved into in depth.
+Visualisation skills are also delved into in depth.